 20. Positano, Italy

-A self-confessed hopeless romantic, it was love at first sight when I stepped off the bus in Positano and saw the postcard-worthy view for the first time.
-As one of the most iconic locations in Italy (though to be fair isn’t everywhere iconic in Italy!?), the Amalfi Coast is a once-in-a-lifetime location to visit, though if I had it my way I’d visit at least twice!
+A self-confessed hopeless romantic, it was love at first sight when I stepped off the bus in Positano.
+I will never forget seeing the postcard-worthy view for the first time.
+As one of the most iconic locations in Italy, the Amalfi Coast is a once-in-a-lifetime location.
+And it is definitely one of the places I loved so much I dream of going back.